Donald Peppard, Jr.

 In the spring of 1999, Peppard traveled to Hanoi, Vietnam, as part of the College's first SATA (Study Away Teach Away) Vietnam program.
 That 1999 trip was the first time Peppard had returned to Vietnam since he was a soldier there in 1968-69.

 Since that first SATA program, Peppard has taken two groups of students to do research in Vietnam as TRIPs (Travel, Research Immersion Program), and he has led seven more SATA programs.
 He received a Fulbright Fellowship to teach in the economics faculty of Vietnam National University - Hanoi in 2002; and he received a Fulbright Senior Specialist Program grant to work with the economics faculty at VNU in the Spring of 2004.

 Peppard has taught about the economies of regions in "Urban and Regional Economics" and continues to teach about the public sector in "Public Finance."
 He also teaches introductory macroeconomics, intermediate microeconomics, and he co-teaches “Political Economy of American Business” with Bill Frasure in the government department.

 Since rediscovering Vietnam in 1999, he has worked with Rolf Jensen on the informal sector in Hanoi and the traditional brick-making industry.
 They have published five articles about their research, "Roving Street Sellers in Hanoi: A Look at the Urban Informal Sector;" "Hanoi's Informal Sector And The Vietnamese Economy: A Case Study Of Roving Street Vendors;" "The Traditional Brickmaking Industry And The Rural Economy Of Vietnam;" "Food-Buying Habits in Hanoi;" and "Women's Circular Migration in Vietnam: a Study of Hanoi’s Roving Street Vendors."
-Their book, "Women on the Move: Hanoi’s Migrant Roving Street Vendors," will appear during the winter of 2013-14.
+Their book, "Women on the Move: Hanoi’s Migrant Roving Street Vendors," appeared during the winter of 2013-14.

 Other publications include "Net Fiscal Incidence in Michigan," "Toward a Radical Theory of Fiscal Incidence," "Government as Bookie: Explaining the Rise of Lotteries for Revenue," "Mega-Resort on my Doorstep: Local Resident Attitudes toward Foxwoods Casino and Gambling on Nearby Indian Reservation Land," and "Job Quality and Job Satisfaction Among Casino Workers: The Case of Foxwoods."